 When you begin research on a topic with which you are not familiar, you may want to start by reading some basic materials written by experts in their fields.
 Here are some resources to get you started on your journey of discovery:

 - Scholarly books contain authoritative information which can include comprehensive or in-depth coverage of research, historical perspectives, and overviews of a topic.
 They are good for getting background information on a topic, to add more in-depth information to your topic, and often to get multiple views on a topic.
-Click on the Books tab on the left for information on how to find books.
+Use UW Libraries Search to search for print and ebooks at UW Libraries and beyond.

-Perusing Literature Reviews is another way to quickly get familiar with a topic and also to find some of the major research studies gathered together by experts.
+- Perusing Literature Reviews is another way to quickly get familiar with a topic and also to find some of the major research studies gathered together by experts.
 Click the Literature Review tab on the left for information on how to find literature reviews.